James O'Shaughnessy Player Prop Bets for NFL Week 17 - Jacksonville vs. New England - NewsBreak

 Discover player props odds, plays, and insights for James O'Shaughnessy in his Week 17 contest with the Jacksonville Jaguars against the New England Patriots.

-Sportsbooks have listed player prop bet markets for James O'Shaughnessy ahead of his next NFL game on Sunday at 1:00 PM ET airing on CBS.
-O'Shaughnessy and the Jacksonville Jaguars (2-13) hit the field against the New England Patriots (9-6) in Week 17 at Gillette Stadium.
+Before placing any bets on James O'Shaughnessy's player prop bet markets for Sunday's game, which starts at 1:00 PM ET on CBS, here are some key stats and trends to know.
+O'Shaughnessy and the Jacksonville Jaguars (2-13) take on the New England Patriots (9-6) in Week 17 at Gillette Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .